 The North-West Aboriginal Housing Fund has prioritised the concept of co-design with the appointment of a Board member from Binarri-binyja Yarrawoo Aboriginal Corporation.

-The mapping of government-funded services and outcomes is a major initiative of the State Government’s regional services reform and one of 10 priority actions in the Resilient Families; Strong communities roadmap.
+The fund is a major initiative of the State Government’s regional services reform and one of 10 priority actions in the Resilient Families; Strong Communities roadmap.

 The State Government is working closely with Aboriginal elders and community members to finalise the West Pilbara Plan, which will help address intergenerational disadvantage and child sexual abuse in and around the town of Roebourne.

 Through the West Pilbara Plan, which has been shaped by prominent Aboriginal elders, the Roebourne community has begun to take significant steps towards building a stronger community.
 This includes the development and enforcement of community rules, and fostering genuine partnerships with key response agencies.